 Planning & Marketing

-Promote your SFDW presence in advance via social media.
-Tweet about the date of your event as soon as this information is available.
+While we will be publishing your event on our official calendar, marketing on social media and distributing your event details through our digital newsletters, we advise you also help spread the word to your network!
+Promote your SFDW presence in advance via social media #sfdesignweek.
+Tweet/Instagram about the date of your event as soon as this information is available.
 Make a post about your SFDW week participation in your blog or on your Facebook page.
 Create an Instagram competition with free giveaways to increase the number of followers.
 Send out an email blast and invite your studio’s friends to join or spread awareness.

-To actively join the conversation and help us promote your brand, we encourage you to use SF Design Week’s handles, hashtags, and logo in your communication on Facebook, Twitter, and Instagram:
+Once your application is approved, we’ll give you permission to use our identity to promote your event!
+To actively join the conversation and help us promote your brand, we encourage you to use SFDW’s handles, hashtags, and logo in your communication on Facebook, Twitter, and Instagram:

 Twitter Handle: @SFDesignweek